Miners help FTSE to edge higher, BHP slips

 The UK mining index has slumped more than 40 percent this year on concerns about metals demand in top consumer China and a firmer dollar, putting pressure on metals prices.

-Among mid-cap companies, Paypoint slumped 6.9 percent after it reported a 5 percent fall in its operating profits in the April-September period.
-(Reporting by Atul Prakash; Editing by Alison Williams)
+Among mid-cap companies, Paypoint slumped 6 percent after it reported a 5 percent fall in its operating profits in the April-September period.
+(Reporting by Atul Prakash; Editing by Hugh Lawson and Susan Fenton)

 * Key coal railway rocked by landslides, warped tracks -witnesses